The big challenge

 The main challenge we found with bias training is how to tackle this controversial, challenging subject matter in a neutral and sensitive way.
-Having previously created equality and diversity/inclusion training for our clients, we were able to draw on this experience when considering how to approach the topic in the best way.
+Having previously created equality, diversity and inclusion training for our clients, we were able to draw on this experience when considering how to approach the topic in the best way.

 This training is not assessment based, instead we built this course with the learner’s self-reflection in mind.
 Unconscious bias is a natural part of life and human behaviour, and so our approach reflects this with the view to change behaviour or held biases without being accusatory and without judgement.